xiaoquqi/django-starter-template/README.md

 # ... existing code ...
 ```

+For settings or static variables unrelated to Django but related to the code, it is recommended to add them to the core/settings/constants.py file.

 3. Use the new environment variable in the code: Now, you can use this new environment variable in other parts of the project.
 For example, you can use it in views, models, or other settings.